Manjiri-here/Linux/Linux commands.md

 Difference between lsblk and df -h:

-$ lsblk      #Show me all disks and partitions.Block devices — physical or virtual storage hardware
+$ lsblk      #Show me all disks and partitions.Block devices — physical or virtual storage hardware.
+It does NOT show usage.

 $ df -h      # Mounted filesystems and their disk usage.Show me how much space is used/available on mounted partitions.